cs-si-ucr/cs12-reborn/_docs/exams/midterm.md

 ###### Written by Josh Beto

+**Problem 0:**
+* Part 1: Write a function to calculate the digital root of a number.
+The definition of a digital root can be found here: https://en.wikipedia.org/wiki/Digital_root
+* Part 2: Implement the following function: ```highestRoot(const vector<int> &v)```.
+This function returns the number within *v* with the highest digital root.
+Assume *v* is nonempty.
+* Part 3: Write a main that generates 10 random integers from range 10-999 and prints the integer with the highest digital root among them.

 **Problem 1:**

 Define a class called `Parser` that represents a parsed sentence.
 Each word in the sentence is **whitespace character separated** like `'\n'` and `' '`